Wow.

 Going into the night I knew who Mac Davis was and vaguely remembered watchin his variety show as a kid, but none of his songs would come to my mind and it was driving me crazy.
 I knew once I got there I'd recognize one or two.
 Well I was half right...
 I actually recognized every single song he performed.
 Did you know he wrote Elvis' "The Ghetto"?
 "I Believe in Music"?
 "Baby Don't Get Hooked On Me"?
 "Stop and smell the roses?"
 OMG...
 I was singing along with every song... and figured out he could have sung a dozen more.
 Wow.
 It was soooo cool... and he was sooo nice.

-David Pack.
+Then there was David Pack.
 My friend Patti told me that I would know every song... and she was right.
 He was incredible and I'm bummed that he was on the dark side of the stage so I wasn't able to get any decent shots of him with my crappy phone camera.
 You'll know David if you're familiar with a little band called...
 Ambrosia.
 You remember: "You're the Only Woman", "How Much I Feel", "Biggest Part of Me"... the whole club was singing along with David.
 He was great.

 And...
 Chuck Cannon's stuff really moved me.
 While he only played one of his hit songs (recorded by John Michael Montgomerry) , "I love the way you love me"... he was gutsy and played several new songs...
 ALL of which moved me.
 His stuff has great, rootsy, bluesy, groovy feel and his words guide you through it.
 You can really hear his Gospel roots coming through both musically and lyrically.
 Good stuff.